 curly arrow show the

-movement of a pair of electrons, the connection should be obvious.
+movement of a pair of electrons the connection between the two should be obvious.
 I would

 also caution you to take care with where you start and